4Bics/python_project1/README.md

 Hello and welcome to my gym application!

-running instructions for your applications (so other people can clone it and run it)
 1. Running Instructions

 Use the side menu to access the part of the website you seek to use.

 To create/edit/delete bookings use the bookings tab.